×

 Expats, digital nomads and retirees living in Tianjin responded:

 "Expats and digital nomads living in Tianjin often appreciate the city's convenient transportation system, its vibrant nightlife, and its diverse cultural attractions.
 They also enjoy the low cost of living and the abundance of delicious local cuisine.
 On the other hand, some expats and digital nomads may find the language barrier and the lack of English-speaking locals to be a challenge.
-Additionally, the air quality in Tianjin can be a concern for some," explained one expat living in Tianjin.
+Additionally, the air quality in Tianjin can be a concern for some," wrote one expat in Tianjin.

 William RussellWilliam Russell